leafo/tableshape/README.md

 ### Tags

 Tags can be used to extract specified values from a type as it's checked.

-If tags are used, then a table of tags is returned as the second return value from a successful type match.
+A tag is only saved if the type it wraps matches.

 ```lua
 loca t = types.shape {